Obi-Wan Kenobi: Comics

 Issue #24 of Marvel's 1977 Star Wars comic follows during the Republic era.
 He is featured in various Dark Horse Comics publications, including several set during the Clone Wars.
 In Star Wars: Republic (1998–2006), Obi-Wan fights the Separatists, is tortured by Asajj Ventress before being rescued by Anakin, and apprehends the corrupt Jedi Master Quinlan Vos.
 Throughout the series, he grows increasingly wary of Palpatine's designs on the Republic and his influence on Anakin.
 In the Star Wars: Visionaries story "Old Wounds" (2005), confronts Darth Maul on Tatooine during Luke's childhood.
 Owen Lars shoots and kills Maul, then warns to stay away from Luke.
 Through the Force, Obi-Wan reassures Luke that he will be there for him when needed.

 Clone Wars

 Obi-Wan appears in the animated micro-series Clone Wars, which aired on Cartoon Network from 2003 to 2005.

 Cultural impact

-Guinness was nominated for the Academy Award for Best Supporting Actor for his portrayal of Obi-Wan in Star Wars.
-In 2003, the American Film Institute selected Obi-Wan Kenobi as the 37th-greatest movie hero of all time.
+Guinness was nominated for the Academy Award for Best Supporting Actor for his portrayal of Obi-Wan Kenobi in Star Wars.
+In 2003, the American Film Institute selected Obi-Wan as the 37th-greatest movie hero of all time.
 He was listed as the third-greatest Star Wars character by IGN, and was chosen as one of UGO Networks' favorite heroes of all time.

-In 2004, the Council of the Commune Lubicz in Poland passed a resolution giving the name "Obi-Wan Kenobi" to one of the streets in Grabowiec, a small village near Toruń.
-The street was named in 2005.
-The name of the street, Obi-Wana Kenobiego, translates from Polish as "the street of Obi-Wan Kenobi".

-His line from the 1977 movie, "These Aren't The Droids You're Looking For", has been called catchy, familiar, used in everyday conversations, famous and iconic.
+In 2005, a street in the Polish village Grabowiec was given the name Ulica Obi-Wana Kenobiego, which translates as "Obi-Wan Kenobi Street".